thisismydesign/bundler-improvements/README.md

   - adds auhtor and email
 - `Guardfile`
   - adds rspec and bundler guards
+- `.gitignore`
+  - adds ignore for idea files, private notes and environments

 [//]: # (Replace all occurrences of 'your_gem')